hbc/knowledgebase/research/scrnaseq/rstudio_sc_docker.md

 ## Description

 This docker image contains an rstudio installation with some helpful packages for singlecell analysis.
-It also includes a conda environment to deal with necessary pythong packages (like umap-learn).
+It also includes a conda environment to deal with necessary python packages (like umap-learn).

 The image contains the latest R version that comes with the latest rocker/rstudio image.
 In order to update it, it's necessary to rebuild the image.